a review of Sherlock Holmes vs. Jack The Ripper

 Obviously the game can’t deal with every Ripper suspect there was; they pick a couple well known and not so well known ones and fit them into the story of the game.
 And it all fits together well, except for a couple parts at the end.
 For example, I don’t know what the hell is going on there when Holmes stumbles across the last murder.

-I might be remembering wrong, but I think you’re looking for a guy and on the way to go talk to him, Holmes decides to stumble around in some sort of psychic dream haze or some shit and all the sudden he’s at the Mary Kelly scene for no reason, like they wanted you to get to reach the last murder scene before the police found it but couldn’t think up a good way for it to happen.
+I might be remembering wrong, but I think you’re looking for a guy and on the way to go talk to him, Holmes decides to stumble around in some sort of psychic dream haze or some stuff and all the sudden he’s at the Mary Kelly scene for no reason, like they wanted you to get to reach the last murder scene before the police found it but couldn’t think up a good way for it to happen.
 Atmospherically and mood-wise and whatnot it’s an impressive scene — it just makes no sense after all the detective work and logical flow of events that’s come before.

 Now that I think about it, they don’t deal with the fact that her door was locked from the inside, I don’t think, unless they’re trying to say Holmes did it on the way out, which would be a copout after their attention to the real life details from everything else.
 That whole scene is kind of weird.